-Key factors to consider when choosing the best broadband deals include:
+Key factors to consider when choosing the best UK broadband deals include:

-Read more about how to choose broadband here.
+Read more about how to choose and compare broadband here.

 By law, advertised broadband speeds represent an average, so actual speeds in your household are likely to vary depending on local infrastructure.
-Research average speeds using postcode checkers, to see what’s available before you sign up.
+Research average speeds using postcode checkers, to see what’s available before you sign up, and check whether a particular ISP is regarded as one of the best broadband providers on the market.
 Additionally, ensure the speed of the package under consideration is really necessary – there’s little value in signing up for a 300Mbps connection in a holiday home, for instance.

 Unlimited broadband allows you to spend as much time on the internet as you want, without that usage being curbed by an ISP in accordance with its fair usage policy.
 However, not all broadband offers and consumer packages are truly unlimited…